Homemade Telecaster

 I drilled holes for the pegs and put the pegs in.
 Pretty straightforward.

 With the neck and body finished, it was assembly time.
 I screwed the neck onto the base, attached the bridge (the metal part on the body that holds the end of the strings), then attached the strings.
-I had to do some fine tuninng to cut the grooves in the nut to hold the strings.
+I had to do some fine tuning to cut the grooves in the nut to hold the strings.

 Also, I found that the E and B strings, the highest two strings, kept slipping to a lower tension while I tuned it.
 To fix this, I made a makeshift tensioner out of a screw and washer.
 Tensioning problems resolved after that.